grayson-arendt/Lunabotics-2024/external/navigation2/nav2_simple_commander/README.md

 - `example_nav_to_pose.py` - Demonstrates the navigate to pose capabilities of the navigator, as well as a number of auxiliary methods.
 - `example_nav_through_poses.py` - Demonstrates the navigate through poses capabilities of the navigator, as well as a number of auxiliary methods.
 - `example_waypoint_follower.py` - Demonstrates the waypoint following capabilities of the navigator, as well as a number of auxiliary methods.
-- `example_follow_path.py` - Demonstrates the path following capabilities of the navigator, as well as a number of auxiliary methods.
+- `example_follow_path.py` - Demonstrates the path following capabilities of the navigator, as well as a number of auxiliary methods such as path smoothing.
 ## Demos

 The `nav2_simple_commander` has a few demonstrations to highlight a couple of simple autonomy applications you can build using the `nav2_simple_commander` API: